KaparthyReddy/snapmatic-vi/README.md

 The React Image Editor isn't a bolted-on feature — it's the app's core interaction.
 It's mounted inside `src/components/PhotoEditor.tsx`, themed dark to match the phone's chrome, docked left, with the Resize tool hidden to keep the toolset focused.
 Because the embedded editor renders at a fixed internal width regardless of its container, the editing screen uses a horizontal scroll pattern (`Tools ⚙ / Draw ✎`) so the full toolset and canvas both stay reachable inside the phone frame without ever clipping — see `src/App.tsx` for the scroll-sync logic.

 ## Local setup

+Try it live at [snapmatic-vi.vercel.app](https://snapmatic-vi.vercel.app/) — no setup required.

+To run locally instead:

 ```bash
 npm install